Mumbai weather updates: Air quality remains moderate as temperature drops

 ADVERTISEMENT

-According to the latest Mumbai weather updates from the Indian Meteorological Department (IMD), Mumbai is expected to experience a partly cloudy sky on Thursday, January 9.
-Temperatures will range from a cool 21 degrees Celsius in the morning to a warm 33 degrees Celsius during the day.
-The relative humidity is 59 percent.
-The sun rose at 07:14 AM and will set at 06:17 PM.
+According to the latest Mumbai weather updates from the Indian Meteorological Department (IMD), Mumbai is expected to experience a clear sky on Tuesday, January 13.
+Temperatures will range from a cool 21 degrees Celsius in the morning to a warm 32 degrees Celsius during the day.
+The relative humidity is 54 percent.
+The sun rose at 07:15 AM and will set at 06:20 PM.

-The IMD’s latest Mumbai weather update forecasts a "partly cloudy sky" for the city and its suburbs over the next 24 hours.
+The IMD’s latest Mumbai weather update forecasts a "clear sky" for the city and its suburbs over the next 24 hours.

 Mumbai weather updates: City's AQI in 'moderate' category